-Figure 6.11 shows the cable media signal interface configuration - which includes circuitry required to be active in a suspended-connected state.
+Figure 6.12 shows the cable media signal interface configuration - including circuitry required to be active in a suspended and connected state.

-Figure 6-11 - Cable media signal interface configuration with Suspended-Connected Circuitry
+Figure 6-12 - Cable media signal interface configuration with Suspend Connection Circuitry

-TpBias is used by both the suspend initiator and suspend target to establish either a suspend connection or generate a resume event.
-Connect and disconnect state information is obtained via the output of voltage sense circuitry whose input is connected to the TpBias generator output.
-A leakage current source (also attached to the TpBias generator output) is delivered into a current sink on the TpB\ signal line of a suspended port on another node through a cable connection.
-When one suspended port or the other is disconnected from the cable, a rise in voltage occurs on the voltage sensing circuit input - generating disconnect notification.
+Common mode signaling on the TPA port is used by both the suspend initiator and suspend target to establish either a suspend connection or generate a resume event.

+Connect and disconnect detection while a port is in a suspended state is obtained via the output of voltage sense circuitry whose input is connected to the TpBias generator output.
+A leakage current source (also attached to the TpBias generator output) is delivered into a current sink on the TPB port connection of a suspended port on another node through a cable connection.
+When one suspended port or the other is disconnected from the cable, a rise in voltage occurs on the voltage sensing circuit input - generating a disconnect notification out put on the voltage sense circuitry.

 The input to the voltage sense circuitry will remain in a low state while the current sink is attached through the cable connection.
 Connect notification results in a resume event and the port's Con bit is set - among other things (outlined in proceeding sections).
 Disconnect notification results in the port's Con bit being cleared - a resume event is not generated.

-6.7.4 PHY Register Addressing
+6.7.3 PHY Register Addressing